Donald Trump’s Inauguration — See Pictures From His Swearing In Ceremony

 It’s inauguration day!
 The time has finally come for President-Elect Donald Trump to be sworn into office as our nation’s 45th leader.
 From the fashion, to the performances, and the celebration ceremonies, we’ve got all of the best photos from the historic day!
 You’re going to want to see the action, right here!

 It has been an emotional and eventful week, as President-Elect Donald Trump, 70, has been gearing up to take on his new role as President of the United States.
-Well, that day has finally come — He can finally call The White House his home today, Jan.
-20. The business man’s swearing in ceremony will be a historic moment for the American people, a sad moment for some, and a happy moment for others.
-No matter what you are feeling today, we have all of the photos from inside Inauguration Day, right here!
+Well, that day has finally come — He will officially be able to call The White House his home today, Jan.
+20. While the business man’s swearing in ceremony will be a sad moment for some, and a happy moment for others, there’s no doubt that it will be a historic moment for the American people.
+No matter what you are feeling today, we have all of the photos from inside Inauguration Day, right here.
 Follow the epic day in photos in our gallery above!

 Inauguration 2017: See Photos Of The Talent Performing At The Ceremony